SuminPark02/SuminPark02.github.io/_pages/about.md

 ---

 Hello!
 I'm **Sumin Park**, a senior undergraduate student in the Department of Industrial Engineering at **UNIST**, expected to graduate in **August 2025**.
-I explore various ML and DL approaches, particularly in trustworthy systems, GNNs.
+I explore trustworthy AI, particularly GNN and LLM.

 <!-- ## 🛠 Selected Projects